f5devcentral/openssl-pqc-stepbystep-lab/05_quantum_ca_revocation.md

 - ✅ Uses only ML-DSA-65 (mldsa65) and ML-DSA-87 (mldsa87) for signatures
 - ✅ Implements SHA-512 for all hashing operations
 - ✅ Ready for post-quantum cryptography requirements
-- ✅ Suitable for protecting classified information up to TOP SECRET level
+- ✅ Suitable for protecting classified information

 ### Key Commands Learned